cri-o/cri-o/tutorials/setup.md

 Follow the guide below to subscribe to the repositories if not already subscribed: \
 https://access.redhat.com/solutions/265523

-This required go version 12.1 or greater.
+This requires go version 1.12 or greater.
 Use the link below to install the appropriate go version for the system:\
-(Replace apt-get with yum for Linux based machines) \
+(Replace apt-get with yum for RHEL based machines) \
 https://tecadmin.net/install-go-on-ubuntu/

 ```bash